madelonhulsebos/ComputerVision/README.md

-# ComputerVision
+# License Plate Recognition

-For our Computer Vision Project we have built a license plate recognizer.
+For our IN4393 Computer Vision project we have built a license plate recognizer.
 The system takes an image as input, checks whether it contains a license plate, and if it does, identifies and classifies the characters from that license plate.
 To achieve this, three main components are integrated: